Skip to main content

 What are Your Chances at HYPSM Schools?

-CollegeVine’s free admissions calculator can help students better understand their chances at the HYPSM schools along with hundreds of other colleges.
-Our data-driven chancing engine uses metrics like GPA and test scores, along with more holistic factors like extracurricular activities, to give students a clear idea of their chances of acceptance.
+CollegeVine’s free admissions calculator can help students better understand their chances at the HYPSM schools, along with hundreds of other colleges.
+Our data-driven chancing engine uses metrics like GPA and test scores, along with more holistic factors like extracurricular activities, to provide students a clear idea of their chances of acceptance.
 It even shows students what aspects of their profile they need to improve.

 Short Bio